sleslein/vscode/jest-testing-standards.md

 ## Testing React Components

-In some cases it is not necessary to include a `describe('unitOfWork')` block because the file name matches the name of the only exported function.
-In these cases it's preferred to NOT duplicate the name.
+In some cases, it is not necessary to include a `describe('unitOfWork')` block because the file name matches the name of the only exported function.
+In these cases, it's preferred to NOT duplicate the name.

 **Examples**